Skip to main content

 The patient is considered:

-• adherent to therapy if, for at least 90% of the days, that patient complies with the frequency of observations, thus twice a day, plus or minus the given tolerance, which in this example means taking the pill at least once and at most three times a day;
+• adherent to therapy if, for at least 90% of the days, that patient complies with the frequency of detections, thus twice a day, plus or minus the given tolerance, which in this example means taking the pill at least once and at most three times a day;

 2. Let us suppose that a physician prescribes the following therapy: